skydiver/laravel-flysystem-b2/README.md

 ### Introduction
-Adds Backblaze B2 services as Laravel filesystem
+Adds Backblaze B2 driver to use with Laravel filesystem

 ### Installation